dustinpfister/blog_posts/_posts/python-standard-library-re.md

 ### 1.3 - A while loop and a function

+Yet another options might be to just start working something out in the body of a function and using a while loop to look for a substring.
+This allows for the potential to not just find out of there is a match or not, but also that start and ending index values.

 ```python
 a='so abc is easy as abc'
 b='things are not always so easy'